ringo/ringojs.org/site/documentation/package_management.md

 The main benefit of rp over `ringo-admin` is that rp downloads dependencies defined in the packages descriptors. rp can install any package available in its online registry <http://packages.ringojs.org>.

-Install rp itself you can use the simple `ringo-admin` tool:
+To install rp itself you can use the built-in `ringo-admin` tool:

     $ ringo-admin install grob/rp